Victorian and Edwardian plaster mouldings, cornices, coving and dado rails

 Why not, if you have the patience and the result doesn’t look too fussy?
 Painting is reversible, so it is not a disaster if you get it wrong.

-Don't forget also to check our series of booklets on Care for Victorian Houses.
+Don’t forget also to check our Victorian Architects Book Series.
 Every aspect of Victorian house design and interior decoration is described in detail in The Victorian Society Book of the Victorian House.